 - Bamboozi Beach Lodge is run by South Africans and offers dorms, huts, chalets, a funky beach bar, and its own diving center.

-- Fatima's Nest has tents, bungalows and dorms and of course a beach bar.
+- Fatima's Nest has tents, bungalows, dorms, and of course a beach bar.

 - Turtle Cove is ideal for surfers, with affordable accommodation, surfing equipment, and knowledgeable instructors.